KnowThePepper

 What is Friggitello?

-The friggitello belongs to the mild pepper intensity range and sits squarely within C. annuum, the most widely cultivated pepper species on the planet.
-Its SHU range of 0-500 means heat is essentially absent — what you taste instead is a clean, grassy sweetness with a faint tang.
+The friggitello belongs to the mild pepper intensity range and sits squarely within the Capsicum annuum line, the most widely cultivated pepper species on the planet.
+Its SHU range of 0-500 means heat is essentially absent - what you taste instead is a clean, grassy sweetness with a faint tang.

 Physically, the pepper runs 3-4 inches long, tapered to a blunt tip, with thin, almost translucent walls when raw.
 Skin color moves from pale yellow-green at harvest to red at full maturity, though most Italian cooks pick them green.